Liberal Republican Party (United States): 1872 campaign

 The 1872 campaign was primarily conducted on personalities rather than issues, with Greeley and Grant both sustaining numerous personal attacks.
 Greeley favored protectionism and did not emphasize civil service reform, two of the motivating issues for the party's founders.
 Greeley attacked many of Grant's many appointments as corrupt, but Greeley's past associations with Republican leaders undermined the corruption argument.
 Nonetheless, Liberal Republican leaders like Schurz and Sumner coalesced behind Greeley and most actively campaigned for the party's nominee.
 Grant's backers accused the Liberal Republicans of seeking to overturn the results of the Civil War and the Republicans mobilized veteran's organizations in support of Grant.
 Liberal Republicans argued that they sought reconciliation of North and South and that the time had come to end radical Reconstruction policies.
 Each party sought to appeal to African Americans, with the Liberal Republican appeal centering on Greeley's long history of abolitionism.
-However, Fredrick Douglass successfully organized blacks in support of Grant.
+However, Frederick Douglass successfully organized blacks in support of Grant.
 Many inside and outside of the Liberal Republican Party believed that their coalition would triumph in the 1872 election and the outcome of the election remained in doubt until October.
 However, the Republicans utilized superior organization, the backing of financiers like Jay Cooke and lingering Democratic doubts about Greeley to win most contests throughout the country.

 Foner writes that in spite of Greeley's personal record of advocating civil rights, blacks held a sharp distrust due to his association in the election cycle with the Democratic Party, and furthermore recognized that civil service reform would inhibit their social and economic progress by effectively barring "the whole colored population" from public office.

 In the election, Greeley won 43.8% of the popular vote and just 66 of the 352 electoral votes, while O'Conor won 0.3% of the popular vote.
-Greeley died on November 29, 1872 before the presidential electors met on December 4 to cast the electoral votes.
+Greeley died on November 29, 1872, before the presidential electors met on December 4 to cast the electoral votes.
 The Greeley electors were not able to coordinate their votes before meeting, but their action made no difference in the face of Grant's electoral college landslide.